Rebellion of Túpac Amaru II: Capture of Túpac Amaru II

-By the end of February 1781, Spanish authorities began to gain the upper hand.
-A mostly indigenous loyalist army of 15,000 to 17,000 troops led by Jose del Valle had the smaller rebel army surrounded between Tinta and Sangarará by 23 March.
-A breakout attempt on 5 April was repulsed.
+After the battle of Combapata and Checacupe, Tupac Amaru managed to escape, with rebel forces destroying the bridges crossing the Urubamba River, halting royalists to pursue Tupac Amaru.
+Tupac Amaru was able to retreat to Langui where he was received by Colonel Ventura Landaeta and Captain Francisco de la Cruz, who urged him to rest before continuing his journey.

-Amaru II was betrayed by two of his officers, Colonel Ventura Landaeta and Captain Francisco Cruz, which led to his capture along with battalion leader Tomasa Tito Condemayta, who was the only indigenous noble who would be executed alongside Túpac.
-When his captors attempted to procure the names of his rebel accomplices from him in exchange for promises, Amaru II scornfully replied "There are no accomplices here other than you and I. You as oppressor, I as liberator, deserve to die."
-While awaiting his death, Túpac attempted escape 2 times.
+Amaru II was betrayed by Landaeta and de la Cruz, which led to his capture, along with battalion leader Tomasa Tito Condemayta.
+On April 7, Landaeta and de la Cruz also handed over to the royalists Micaela Bastidas, her two sons, Hipólito and Fernando, other members of her family and rebel captains, who were seeking to escape to La Paz through Livitaca.
+A well-armed battalion transferred Túpac Amaru and around thirty prisoners to Tinta.
+In the following days, the authorities hanged 67 lower-ranking followers who had previously been captured.
+Rumors spread that Diego Cristóbal would attempt to rescue the prisoners on the road from Urcos to Cusco, so the royalists reinforced the substantial and well-armed troops guarding them, all of whom were bound and chained hand and foot.

-After being tortured, on 15 May 1781, Túpac was sentenced to death, and on 18 May forced to witness the execution of his wife and one of his children before he was himself quartered.
-Túpac's youngest son was imprisoned and exiled to Africa until being moved to Cádiz.
+On 15 May 1781, Túpac was sentenced to death, and on 18 May forced to witness the execution of his wife and one of his children before he was himself quartered.
+Túpac's youngest son, Fernando was imprisoned and exiled to Africa until being moved to Cádiz.
 The location of the executions was in the center of the Plaza de Armas of Cusco.
 The four horses running in opposite directions failed to tear his limbs apart, and so Túpac was beheaded.
 Despite the death of Túpac Amaru II, the rebellion continued until 1783 by his relatives other leaders.